 Budget: $2850 per year

-This project aims to assist one of our producers in Ethiopia, Mustefa Abakeno, to raise the quality of his coffees produced at the two washing stations he owns and manages.
+This project aims to assist one of our key producers in Ethiopia, Mustefa Abakeno, to raise the quality of his coffees produced at the two washing stations he owns and manages.
+Mustefa, 49 and a father of 8 children, is a smallholder farmer with 18 hectares of growing area in Beshasha Kebele, a small village in the Djimma zone of Oromia.
+Mustefa was a key person in founding Hundaoli PC and Katamuduga Union established in that area.
 We have seen that Mustefa’s coffee holds great potential, exhibiting high-quality cup scores at the pre-shipment stages but that the quality tended to degrade following export.
 With the help of our field agronomist, Harun, we have identified the critical points in both pre and post-harvest stages that will lift the overall cupping quality, especially focussing on how to retain quality after export.

-Since implementing these improvements just one year ago we are already seeing an improvement in the quality of Mustefa’s coffee.
+Since implementing these improvements in 2021 we are already seeing an improvement in the quality of Mustefa’s coffee for the 2022 season.
 As a result of enhanced attention during the post-harvest stages we have found the coffees are no longer showing signs of early ageing and have gained a great deal in clarity of flavour and mouthfeel.
 Harun’s work with Mustefa continues as we aim to reach a consistent level of high quality, in turn, providing improved pricing, and working to strengthen Mustefa’s reputation as a producer of some of the best specialty coffee in Ethiopia.